bamerf/daily_code_challenges/README.md

-# smallCode
+# Small Code

-Small program codes using Vanilla JS and Ruby
+## Desciption

+Daily coding challenges and small programs to warm up my brain in the morning, using `JavaScript` & `Ruby`